 Even people far from medicine know that any mole can degenerate into a malignant formation.

-Find out in this article what to do if black dots appear on a mole, on the skin of the face, on the body, whether it looks like melanoma and whether it is possible to diagnose it in yourself from a photo.
+Find out in this article what to do if black spots appear on a mole, facial skin, or body, whether it looks like melanoma and whether you can diagnose it in yourself using a photo.

 Moles are benign formations.

-In fact, they are accumulations of melanin on the body.
+They are essentially accumulations of melanin on the body.

-Melanin is also responsible for the color of human skin and the iris of the eyes.
+Melanin is also responsible for the color of human skin and irises.

-Therefore, if there is little melanin, then the mole will be light brown or flesh-colored.
+Therefore, if there is little melanin, the mole will be light brown or flesh-colored.

-If the mole on the body is very black, then we can assume that there is an abundance of melanin there.
+If a mole on the body is very black, then we can assume that there is an excess of melanin there.

 Why did black dots appear on the mole?